Cariboo Prospector

-The Cariboo Prospector or Cariboo Dayliner or The BC Rail Budd cars was a passenger train service in British Columbia, Canada, which used Budd Rail Diesel Car trains.
-It was operated by the Pacific Great Eastern, later known as the British Columbia Railway Company and then BC Rail.
+The Cariboo Prospector, also named the Cariboo Dayliner, was a passenger train service in British Columbia, Canada, from North Vancouver to Lillooet and Prince George.
+It used Budd Rail Diesel Car trains and was operated by the Pacific Great Eastern, later known as the British Columbia Railway Company and then BC Rail.
+It debuted in 1915.

 The train ran from BC Rail's North Vancouver railway station, the one located a few blocks from the current North Vancouver railway station used by the Rocky Mountaineer, and ran to Lillooet railway station.
 From there a section was split from the train that would continue down to Prince George BC Rail station located in BC Rail's Prince George yards.
-This train service ended along with the other BC Rail passenger services in 2002.
-A section serving the line between Lillooet, Seton Portage, and D'Arcy was replaced by the Koaham Shuttle.
+The Cariboo Prospector carried 81,000 total passengers in 2001 and had an operating loss of $4.8 million for that year; the Budd Rail fleet had also reached the end of its useful life by then.
+The service ended along with the other BC Rail passenger trains on October 31, 2002, due to the operating costs and need for new cars.
+A 60 km section serving the line between Lillooet, Seton Portage, and D'Arcy was replaced by the Kaoham Shuttle.